hatenaki/wsson/README.md

 Each of these units manages connections on its own TCP or Unix domain socket.
 The WebSocket endpoint provides connection interactions according to the RFC 6455 protocol description.
-Besides, this unit sets up additional authorization protocol based on shared secret with timestamps (see description below).
+Besides, this unit sets up additional authentication protocol based on shared secret with timestamps (see description below).
 The control logical unit lets users connects to server from external applications (incl. other PHP scripts, of course) for realization direct and broadcast messaging.